Video Introduction to Web Accessibility and W3C Standards

 Permission to Use Video

 You may use this video if you include a link to this page.
-More information is available in the W3C Intellectual Rights FAQ.
+More information is available in Using WAI Material: Permission to Use with Attribution.

 If you want examples of videos with audio description, see Web Accessibility Perspectives - Audio Described (YouTube playlist), or you can select one of the videos on the Web Accessibility Perspectives web page and select “Enable Audio Description”.